 Businesses that offer memberships, subscriptions, and professional services require the ability to collect the same fees from customers on a regular basis.
 Recurring payment processors typically have tools for quotes, billing, and invoicing to help you bill, track, and accept payments from customers.

-Instead of repeatedly asking customers to key in their card information every time you send them an invoice, they will only need to do this once with a recurring payments option.
-Some payment processors also charge a smaller card-on-file transaction fee compared to keyed-in rates.
+With a recurring payments option, customers will only need to enter their card information once instead of repeatedly being asked to do so every time you send them an invoice.
+Some payment processors also charge a smaller card-on-file transaction fee than keyed-in rates.

-There are a number of reliable all-in-one payment processors that support recurring payments:
+There are various reliable all-in-one payment processors that support recurring payments:

 - Helcim: For high-volume merchants that will benefit from automatic volume discounts